alexcrist/RedditReadOnly/README.md

  - browse without logging in
  - display if post or comment has been edited
  - indicate stickied posts
- - get link of post on long click

 **Known Bugs**
  - refresh button loads next page